 Machine learning / Deep learning is under exponential growth these days.
 Businesses, Academia, and tech enthusiasts are really hyped about trying out Deep learning to solve their problems.
 A lot of students, professionals, and researchers are driven to learn this new cool tech.
 Just like every other technology, ML comes with awesome applications topped with some serious implications.

 So, join the 4 days online expedition specially designed for security professionals to understand, build and hack Machine Learning applications.
 The course is divided into two parts, ML4SEC & SEC4ML.
 ML4SEC will focus on nitty-gritties of building ML applications.
 Then learn to hack them in SEC4ML part.

 Considering no prior knowledge of mathematics and ML, we will try to build the intuition behind algorithms.
-Attendees will go through hands-on experience in building ML powered defensive and offensive security tools.
-In-depth understanding of the entire ML pipeline is provided.
-Which consists of pre-processing data, building ML models, training and evaluating them and using trained models for prediction.
-Well known machine learning libraries like Tensorflow, Keras, Pytorch, sklearn, etc. will be used.
-At the end you will be ready with end-to-end and ready to apply ML Gyan for security professionals.
+Attendees will go through hands-on experience in building ML-powered defensive and offensive security tools.
+An in-depth understanding of the entire ML pipeline is provided.
+Which consists of pre-processing data, building ML models, training and evaluating them, and using trained models for prediction.
+Well-known machine learning libraries like Tensorflow, Keras, Pytorch, sklearn, etc. will be used.
+In the end, you will be ready with end-to-end and ready to apply ML Gyan for security professionals.

 DAY 1 and 2:

 In this session, we will build up our understanding of basic yet state-of-the-art machine learning algorithms.
 Discuss mathemagic behind why these models work the way they do.
 Build some smart Machine Learning applications and evaluate them.
 By the end, we will get an idea of how to solve a real-world problem using machine learning.